elyarenom3/wellbeing_llm/README.md

   and rationale pulled from the vector store explainers.
 - **Privacy layer**: regex redaction, optional logging opt-out, encrypted storage, key rotation, and automatic retention cleanup when `PRIVACY_MODE=true`.

-> Optional packages: `sentence-transformers` and `transformers` + `torch` unlock higher-quality
-> embeddings and sentiment confidence.
-The system remains functional without them.

-## Assumptions & Trade‑offs

-- I optimized for reliability and clarity over flash.
-A small curated library + heuristics works well for a lightweight demo and avoids drift.
-- JSON output is enforced in prompt; however, I kept a robust fallback to guarantee responses.
-- I kept dependencies light and avoid heavyweight NLP pipelines.